somnathpawar/openai-document-chat-without-pii-poc/README.md

 ## Overview

-This Proof of Concept (POC) demonstrates a secure, privacy-preserving chat interface for documents using OpenAI API and AWS Comprehend.
+This Proof of Concept (POC) demonstrates a secure, privacy-preserving chat interface for documents using OpenAI API and Amazon Comprehend.
 Users can upload a document, have any sensitive PII (Personally Identifiable Information) redacted, and then interact with the document using OpenAI's language models.

 ---

 ## Features

 - **Document Upload:** Supports PDF, DOCX, and other common formats.
-- **PII Redaction:** Uses AWS Comprehend to detect and redact sensitive PII (emails, phone numbers, addresses, SSNs, credit/debit card numbers) before sending content to the LLM.
+- **PII Redaction:** Uses Amazon Comprehend to detect and redact sensitive PII (emails, phone numbers, addresses, SSNs, credit/debit card numbers) before sending content to the LLM.
 - **Chat with Document:** Users can ask questions about the redacted document, and the LLM responds based on the content.
 - **Simple Web UI:** Clean, user-friendly interface for uploading documents and chatting.